paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 > Docker next layers a root filesystem, rootfs, on top of the boot filesystem.
 This rootfs can be one or more operating systems (e.g., a Debian or Ubuntu filesystem).

+## Killing process in a container

+It is possible to send a signal to a Docker container to kill a process.

+Example:

+    $ docker kill -s <signal> <container>

 ## Listing Docker images

 > Each repository can contain multiple images (e.g., the ubuntu repository contains images for Ubuntu 12.04, 12.10, 13.04, 13.10, and 14.04).